Robert D. Acland: Personal life

 Acland was married three times and had four children.
 He married his first wife, Sarah Wood, in 1963.
 A fellow student at the London Hospital Medical College, she became a psychiatrist and accompanied him when he moved to the United States in 1975.
 They had two children together; Beatrice, born in 1966, and Daniel, born in 1969.
 He divorced Sarah in 1983 and that same year married Susan Bishop of Louisville, Kentucky.
 He had two children with her; Benjamin, born in 1985, and Emily, born in 1987.
 He divorced Susan in 1990.
 In 1992 he married Bette Levy, a respected local textile artist, to whom he was married until his death in 2016.
 According to Sarah, as of 2016 all three wives live in the Louisville area and get along well.

 Illness and death

 Acland was diagnosed with cholangiocarcinoma, or bile duct cancer, in September 2014.
-He died on January 6, 2016, some 16 months later.
-He was 74 years old when he died.
+He died on 6 January 2016, some 16 months later, at age 74.